Is Coffee Good For You? 17 Reasons Why You Should Drink Coffee

 For much of my adult life, I was a die-hard tea lover.
 But in 2004, I tried coffee and have never looked back.
 One of the things I loved about tea was its tremendous health benefits.
-After I started drinking coffee, I worried that I was losing out on all of that.
+After I started drinking coffee, I worried that I was losing out on that.
+So is coffee good for you?

 I started looking into the health benefits of drinking coffee and discovered even more reasons to love coffee.
-Here are 6 benefits why coffee is good for you.
-Read on for more benefits.
+Here are 6 quick benefits of why coffee is good for you.
+There are many other benefits.
+Read on!

 You might wonder, is coffee good for a cold?
 There are pros and cons of caffeine and its impact on a typical cold.
 But research shows that coffee is good for preventing some long-term diseases.

 Recently, the WHO has changed its advice on coffee, removing it from its cancer-causing substances list.
 Since then, several studies have weighed the pros and cons of drinking coffee.